bbux-dev/datacraft/docs/FIELDSPECS.md

 ## <a name='CSV_Data'></a> CSV Data

 If you have an existing large set of data in a tabular format that you want to use, it would be burdensome to copy and paste the data into a spec.
-This would also increase the maintenance burden.
 To make use of data already in a tabular format you can use a `csv` Field Spec.
 These specs allow you to identify a column from a tabular data file to use to provide the values for a field.
+Another advantage of using a csv spec is that it is easy to have fields that are correlated be generated together.
+All rows will be selected incrementally, unless any of the fields are configured to use `sample` mode.
+You can use `sample` mode on individual columns, or you can use it across all columns by creating a `configref` spec.

 The `csv` Field Spec structure is: